uwe-koeckemann/uwe-koeckemann.github.io/docs/03-language/entries.md

 layout: default
 title: Entries
 parent: The Language
-nav_order: 3
+nav_order: 1
 ---

-Every AIDDL file is composed of entries contain a type, a name and a value written as a tuple of three elements.
+Every AIDDL file is a list of entries.
+Each entry contains a type, a name and a value written as a tuple of three elements (hence each entry is itself also a term).
 In the previous secion we saw the special entry that delcares the module of the file.
 The module entry is followed by any number of regular entries that may define types or functions (see following sections), or contain data/models.
 The following entry

     (^org.aiddl.type.collection.set S {a b c})